The code of conduct

 - Dealing with the local filtering of complaints and dispensation requests (where these are not dealt with by the Monitoring Officer under delegated powers)

 - Conducting of local hearings and determination of sanctions should a breach of the code of conduct be found

 The Policy and Finance Committee can grant dispensations for district councillors allowing them to speak and vote at a meeting when they have a disclosable pecuniary interest.
 In certain circumstances the power to grant a dispensation is delegated to the Monitoring Officer.
 Under the new regime town/parish councillors should seek dispensation from their town/parish council.

-Further information on making a Request for Dispensation (July 2012) (PDF File, 284kb).
+Further information on making Request for Dispensation (PDF File, 285kb).

 Please note that town/parish councillors will need to refer to their town/parish clerk for further information on how to make a dispensation request to their town/parish council.

 The Independent Person may be consulted by a member against whom a complaint is made and must be consulted by the members of any Hearing Panel prior to any hearing.